public-square/public-square.github.io/widget/README.md

-## Virtual Public Square Website Widgets
+## Virtual Public Square Website Plugins & Widgets

 Website widgets display a list, a feed or a set of search results in an iframe on a website.
 High traffic publishers use PSQR widgets to exchange referral traffic within a group, enhancing reach and engagement for all participants.

+The `Virtual Public Square` WordPress plugin hosts `did:psqr` identities on WordPress site for the entire domain or individual authors.

 ### Exchanging Referral Traffic with Website Widgets